nuxt-alt/auth/README.md

 2. Add `@nuxt-alt/auth` and `@pinia/nuxt` to the `modules` section of `nuxt.config.ts`

-**Note:** you dont need to specify `@nuxt-alt/http`, it will automatically be added but if you want to manually add it, make sure it is below the auth module (and above the proxy module if you are using it)
+**Note:** you dont need to specify `@nuxt-alt/http`, it will automatically be added but if you want to manually add it, make sure it is below the auth module (and above the proxy module if you are using it).
+It also doesn't need pinia it will use nuxt's `useState` by default.

 ```ts
 export default defineNuxtConfig({